Skip to Main Content

 Evening:

-This evening, you will have one more opportunity to hit the town and enjoy New Orleans Jazz.
+At leisure.
+One more opportunity to hit the town and enjoy New Orleans jazz.

 Activity Note

-Getting on/off a motor coach with stairs; approximately 2 hours total riding time spread out over the day with stops.
-One must also be able to stand for about an hour and a half in the TEP Center.
-City Park's Sculpture Garden will have some park benches for sitting.
-The jazz hall will require about an hour of sitting.
+Getting on/off a motorcoach with stairs; approximately 2 hours total riding time spread out over the day with stops.
+One must also be able to stand for about 1.5 hours in the TEP Center.
+City Park’s Sculpture Garden will have some park benches for sitting.
+The jazz hall will require about 1 hour of sitting.

 Breakfast: